Frequently Asked Questions

 Please make certain all obligations such as the return of books to the library, arrangements for repayment of loans, parking tickets,etc., have been fulfilled prior to leaving the campus.
 Final transcripts and diplomas will not be issued to students with outstanding obligations.

 Recognition Ceremonies and other special celebrations are organized separately by the individual colleges.
-These will occur on Saturday, December 14th in E.A.
-Diddle Arena at the following times:
+The recognition ceremonies usually occur on the Saturday after commencement at the following times:

 FREQUENTLY ASKED QUESTIONS FOR FAMILY & FRIENDS